-The first category is duration, or how long it will take for the bond to mature.
+The first category is duration.
+This refers to how long it will take for the bond to mature.
 There are three lengths of duration:

-- Medium-term (four to 10 years) - Rates will probably rise on these bonds as well over the next year, as the Fed tapers off its purchases of U.S. Treasury notes.
+2. Medium-term – Rates will probably rise on these bonds as well over the next year, as the Fed tapers off its purchases of U.S. Treasury notes.
 The term on these bonds is four to 10 years.
 The Fed purchases these when they see the need to stimulate the economy through quantitative easing.

-3. Long-term – Longer-term bonds, with terms of more than 10 years, offer higher interest rates because they tie up lenders money for a decade or more.
+3. Long-term – Longer-term bonds, with terms of more than 10 years, offer higher interest rates because these tie up lenders’ money for a decade or more.
 This makes the yield, or overall return, more sensitive to interest rate movements.
-These bonds are usually sold with a call, or redemption provision, that allows the issuing company to redeem them after the first 10 years (for a longer-duration bond) if interest rates are lower.
+These bonds are sold with a call, or redemption provision.
+Longer-duration bonds allow the issuing company to redeem them after the first 10 years if interest rates are lower.
 That allows them to pay off your bond with funds from a new, cheaper bond.
-(Source: WSJ, More Ways Bond Can Bite You, May 5, 2014)

 The second category is the risk.

-- Investment grade bonds are issued by companies that are unlikely to default.
+1. Investment grade bonds are issued by companies that are unlikely to default.
 Most corporate bonds are investment grade.
-They are attractive to investors who want more return than they can get with Treasury notes, and are really still quite safe.
-These are rated at least Baa3 by Moody’s, and at least BBB- by Standard & Poor’s and Fitch Ratings.
+These are attractive to investors who want more return than they can get with Treasury notes.
+These corporate bonds are really still quite safe.
+These are rated at least Baa3 by Moody’s and at least BBB- by Standard & Poor’s and Fitch Ratings.

-- High-yield bonds, also known as junk bonds, offer the highest return.
-However, that's because they are the riskiest.
-In fact, their rating should scare you -- "not investment grade."
-That means they are considered downright speculative.
-They are rated as B or lower.
-(Source: "Types of Corporate Bonds," HJ Sims.)
+2. High-yield bonds, also known as junk bonds, offer the highest return.
+But they are the riskiest.
+In fact, the rating of "not investment grade" should scare you.
+These are considered downright speculative.
+These bonds rate B or lower.

 The third category is the type of interest payment.

-- Fixed rate, also called plain vanilla, are the most common.
+1. Fixed rate, also called plain vanilla, are the most common.
 You will receive the same payment each month until maturity.
-These are called coupon payments, and the interest rate is called the coupon rate.
+These are called coupon payments.
+The interest rate is called the coupon rate.
 Back in the old days, investors actually had to clip the coupons on the paper bond and send them in to get paid.
 Now, of course, it's all done electronically.

-- Zero coupon bonds withhold interest payments until maturity.
-However, the investor must pay taxes on the accrued value of the interest payment, just as if they were being paid.
-(Source: SEC, What Are Corporate Bonds.
+3. Zero coupon bonds withhold interest payments until maturity.
+The investor must pay taxes on the accrued value of the interest payment, just as if they were being paid.

-- Convertible bonds are like plain vanilla bonds, but allow you to convert them to shares of stock.
-If stock prices rise, this will increase the value of the bonds.
+4. Convertible bonds are like plain vanilla bonds, but these allow you to convert them to shares of stock.
+If stock prices rise, the value of the bonds will increase.
 If stock prices fall, you still have the bond coupons and the original bond value if you hold until maturity.
-Since they have this added advantage, they typically pay lower interest rates than plain vanilla bonds.
+Since these bonds have this added advantage, these pay lower interest rates than plain vanilla bonds.